Skip to main content

 4. Train your managers

 Performance reviews are a process that requires vulnerability from both employees and managers, which makes it essential for the relationship between the two parties to be built on trust and transparency.
-While this may seem obvious, research has actually found that while managers are one of the most important levers for effective performance management, many companies fail to help their managers develop the necessary capabilities to enable high performance, have difficult conversations, and pave the path for their employees to do their best work.
+While this may seem obvious, research has actually found that while managers are one of the most important levers for effective performance management, many companies fail to empower managers with the time and resources they need to foster high performance, have difficult conversations with their teams, and pave the path for their employees to do their best work.

 5. Select the right rating scale